st10450923/ChessMate/plan.md

 #### Submission
 - [ ] Export Unity build (Windows + WebGL if time permits)
 - [ ] Final GitHub commit and tag: `v1.0-jam-submission`
-- [ ] Upload to jam platform with screenshots and video
+- [ ] Upload to ARC with screenshots and video

 ---